drakkan/sftpgo/README.md

 SFTPGo can easily saturate a Gigabit connection, on low end hardware, with no special configurations and this is generally enough for most use cases.

-The main bootlenecks are the encryption and the messages authentication, so if you can use a fast cipher with implicit message authentication, for example `aes128-gcm@openssh.com`, you will get a big performace boost.
+The main bootlenecks are the encryption and the messages authentication, so if you can use a fast cipher with implicit message authentication, for example `aes128-gcm@openssh.com`, you will get a big performance boost.

 There is an open [issue](https://github.com/drakkan/sftpgo/issues/69) with some other suggestions to improve performance and some comparisons against OpenSSH.